thom-99/insvert_demo/README.md

 2.

 checked validity of the VCF file with vcftools (vcf-validator)

 ---

 # TO DO
-- implement how select a genomic region in a chromosome in utils.py without going near the chromosme ends
 - check how to handle coordinates when building a VFC also thinking about the later step of FASTA modification
 - implement DUP:TANDEM

+BUILD INSERT MODULE
+- load entire fasta into memory as a dict
+- sort VCF
+- build a BED or TSV file with all the relevant information (chr, pos, end, length, sequence (INS;DUP), dup-number, copies-regions (DUP))
+- process SV sequentially by chr, pos
+- each time you insert a SV, update the index (process)

 for the final version: